Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Extensions of matrix encoding technique

-where the positive parameter $c$ is conventional, it is required to guarantee that condition (\ref{constr1}) for the matrix $\tilde A$ is a strict inequality.
-To encode the prepared matrix $\tilde A$, we introduce, along with the subsystems $R$ and $C$ enumerating rows and columns of $\tilde A$, the one-qubit subsystem $K$ and replace the initial state (\ref{inst}) with the following one:
+This can be done if we introduce, along with the subsystems $R$ and $C$ enumerating rows and columns of the $2^n \times 2^n$ complex matrix $A$, the one-qubit subsystem $K$ and replace the initial state given in Eq.(\ref{inst}) with the following one:

 with the normalization